 Also, be careful not to write "cop-out" middles and endings for ANY character.
 These are the "picks" where a character's story stops abruptly (due to death, lapsed into coma, family moved away, etc) so that there are no picks for you to offer the reader to continue to the end of the story.
 This is how a writer backs themselves into a corner for not doing their prep work by writing enough multiple endings.

 - If you choose not to write in the second person (which defeats the purpose of these kinds of books), then keep your picks only to the main character.
 Don't offer picks pertaining to minor characters, especially when you know they will be killed off in your story.
 This is because your reader may think the character is important to the whole story.
 They will like the character enough to champion them or their story/cause, then will choose important paths for that character.
 If they find that character has been killed off or left the story on one of your jumps, they will feel cheated because they don't have their favorite character to champion for the rest of the book.
 It is not fun for a reader to find out in a jump that the character they have been championing has died, was put in a coma, moved away and has otherwise been taken out of the story.
 Your reader will abandon the book before ever finishing the jumps that you so carefully constructed.

 Also, you can bore (or embarrass) the reader with silly picks and red herrings.
 So A red herring is a pick that sounds like it will be exciting or a pivotal choice in moving the story along but ends up being a dead end or the death of a minor character.
 So always select your choices for picks wisely.

 Offering a pick where the reader follows it to a dead end.
 It can go something like this:

-"All your friends want to go to the food court at the mall.
+"All of your friends want to go to the food court at the mall.
 Some are calling their boyfriends to meet up there.
-Your boyfriend Rob is almost done work so ....
+Your boyfriend Rob is almost done his shift so ....